 Their migration activity is entirely unpredictable, but you will see them more often on bright, sunny days.

-Even so, using harsh chemicals is sure to backfire.
+Even so, using harsh chemicals to kill pirate bugs is sure to backfire.

-When you rely on chemical control for pest management, you end up killing off all the good bugs and strengthening the pests.
+When you rely on chemical control for pest management, this is what kills pirate bugs and other good bugs while strengthening the pests.

 It’s far better to just take steps to repel Minute Pirate Bugs during the short period of time when their behavior becomes problematic.
 Keep in mind that when cold weather comes, Pirate Bugs will go.